-There are more than 6,000 genetic conditions.
-Each one affects less than 0.1% of the population but together they are one of the greatest causes of disability and early death, affecting three million families in the UK. (source: National Human Genome Research Institute)
+There are approximately 6,000 rare genetic conditions.
+Each affects less than 0.1% of the population, but together they are one of the greatest causes of disability and early death affecting 3 million in the UK (source: National Human Genome Research Institute).

 “Our family’s experience is where the idea of The Sandcastle Trust came from.
 We hope to help other families like ours who are affected by rare genetic conditions create positive family memories”